Fredrick10651/Akan-names/README.md

 * JavaScript
 * Bootsrap
 ## Support and contact details
-Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the page, feel free to reach me at :oduolpepe618@gmail.com
+Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the page, feel free to reach me at :mutsotsofredrick@gmail.com

 ## License
 *MIT License*

-Copyright (c) 2020 Peris Oduol
+Copyright (c) 2021 Mutsotso Fredrick Angose

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal